grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 * If the gateway is not used, then you need to make sure Grafana can access the `query-frontend` endpoints.

-For more information, refer to the [Tempo data source for Grafana](/docs/grafana/latest/datasources/tempo/),
+For more information, refer to the [Tempo Datasource for Grafana](/docs/grafana/latest/datasources/tempo/),

 ## Use with gateway